HannaAbiAkl/pmichaillat.github.io/README.md

-# Source Code and Assets of pascalmichaillat.org
+# Source Code and Assets of hannaabiakl.org

-This repository contains the source code and assets of Pascal Michaillat's website at https://pascalmichaillat.org.
+This repository contains the source code and assets of Hanna Abi Akl's website at https://hannaabiakl.org.

 ## Source code